nannau/nannau/README.md

 # ⛵️ About me
-* 🤓 I’m Nic (@nannau) and I'm interested in climate science, atmospheric physics, climate services, and statistical downscaling.
+* 🤓 I’m Nic (@nannau) and I'm a physical scientist, data scientist, and software developer.
-* 👀 Interested in GANs, computer vision, deep learning, and statistical downscaling
+* 👀 Interested in GANs, computer vision, and deep learning to solve problems in climate science, atmospheric physics, climate services, and statistical downscaling.
-* 🖥 PyTorch, MLflow, Docker, for reproducible science
+* 🖥 I've been working recently with PyTorch, MLflow, and Docker, for reproducible science and nice workflows.
 * 📫 How to reach me nicannau@gmail.com

 <!---